-Step 2: (Lower-left photo) Score the connection between sideframes with an X-Axto #11 blade then snap on the score.
+Step 1: (Lower-left photo) Score the connection between sideframes with an X-Axto #11 blade then snap on the score.
 File the remaining "nubs" flat with sideframe surfaces.
 (Middle photo) Repeat scoring to separate lids and bolsters.

-Step 3: Clean out each axle hole with a 7/64" drill bit.
+Step 2: Clean out each axle hole with a 7/64" drill bit.
 If you bore too deep, the drill tip will break thru the journal lid recess which CAN be covered with a journal lid if not excessive.
 Insert bolster into a sideframe, then both wheelsets, followed by 2nd sideframe.
-If axles rotate freely, including a little side-to-side motion, continue to spring insertion in Step 4.